Arc’teryx Sylan 2 Review (2026) — Updated Specs, Fit & Legacy Sylan Pro/GTX Info

 You can see the knit collar, lace pocket on the tongue, and some interesting contours from the Matryx® upper.

 My first impression trying these on is that they are roomy and borderline too big for me, even with a U.S. size 10 (to my normal 10.5).
 Once I properly tightened the laces though I have zero slippage so I believe I have the proper comfort fit.
 The Matryx® Micro upper feels almost like a hardshell jacket; it's pretty unique.
 It wrinkles in ways that I think make the shoe look too big for my foot, but it also feels very light.
+Check out our article on the Arc'teryx Vertex Speed, which also uses Matryx®.

 The other thing I noticed when wearing these for the first time is that while I really like the feel of the rocker, these shoes accentuate my pronation.
 I over pronate and when wearing the Sylan Pro my ankle collapses noticeably during my stride.
 As other over-pronators can appreciate, I don't stick to just structure shoes meant to correct pronation.
 For example, I trained for and raced my last long-distance triathlon (injury free I might add) in a set of Nike Zoom Fly.
 I've learned to let comfort and feel be my guide.
 So I decided to give the Sylan Pro a chance.
 Overall I thought they felt great laced up.
 The trail would reveal all.